 A microphone specifically designed for podcasting?
 Sounds amazing, right?
 Well, it’s a reality thanks to Rode!
-They have created the PodMic, which has been tuned for voice and broadcasting, so we decided to put it to the test!
+They have created the Rode PodMic, which has been fine-tuned for voice and broadcasting, so we decided to put it to the test!

-With it’s compact size and relatively lightweight nature, the Podmic is perfect for those of you who might want to take your podcast on the road.
+With its compact size and relatively lightweight nature (for a dynamic mic), the Rode PodMic is perfect for those of you who might want to take your podcast on the road.
 Paired with the Rodecaster Pro, it makes the perfect portable studio!
 Especially due to the Rodecaster being able to record directly onto an SD card, and now that they’ve added multitrack for SD card recordings, take a few PodMics on the go for you and a guest or two!

 - Affordable: At $99 (£99) it really offers awesome quality recordings for a competitive price!